drakakisgeo/virtuemart-skroutz/README.md

 ## SETUP
 ==================
-- Upload it to your website.
+1. Upload it to your website.
-- Open "setup.php" file and change the values according your website
+2. Open "setup.php" file and change the values according your website
-- Navigate to generate.php to get the xml structure.
+3. Navigate to generate.php to get the xml structure and give this file path to Skroutz.

+Thats it.
+No kidding!

 -- It may take a while if you have a slow server and many products.